Casamance conflict: 1990s

 In a renewed offensive against the separatists between April and June 1999, the Senegalese military shelled Casamance's de facto capital Ziguinchor for the first time, causing numerous civilian casualties and the displacement of 20,000 people along the Senegal–Guinea-Bissau border.
 From then on, fighting mostly took place in the eastern Kolda Region.
 Another attempt at peace talks started in December 1999, with Senegalese and MFDC representatives meeting in Banjul.
 Both sides agreed to a ceasefire.
 By the end of the 1990s, the MFDC had made little progress in both its diplomatic as well as militant attempts at furthering its cause.
 In addition, the party's reputation as a genuine separatist forces started to suffer, as it became evident that many MFDC commanders were less motivated by politics and more by money in their insurgency.
 Several would accept ceasefires with the Senegalese government as long as they received rewards by the authorities.

+In 1999, Seynabou Male Cissé, a geography teacher in Ziguinchor, established the Regional Committee of Women's Solidarity for Peace in Casamance (Comité Régional de Solidarité des Femmes pour la Paix en Casamance), also known as Usoforal (Jola for "let's join hands"), which advocated for the "traditional" role of women as peacemakers in ending the Casamance conflict, as well as stressing the need for them to be part of peace talks and rebuilding efforts.